United Way partners with organizations that share our view that the way to improve lives is by mobilizing the caring power of communities.

 EAST TENNESSEE CHILDREN’S HOSPITAL REHABILITATION CENTER – $61,000

 Knoxville, TN 37922

-This service provides physician-referred speech and language therapy rehabilitation, evaluation and treatment services to children with handicaps and special needs.
+This program provides physician-referred speech and language therapy rehabilitation, evaluation, and treatment services to children with handicaps and special needs.
 Children served range from those with mild developmental delays to those with multiple and chronically disabling disorders, such as cerebral palsy.